Ameen-Sha-Cheerangan/nautilus-image-converter-legacy/README.md

 ## Original Project

-This repository is a fork of the original `nautilus-image-converter` from GNOME.
+This repository is a fork of the original `nautilus-image-converter`, an open-source utility for GNOME.
 The new "Target file size" feature was added by [Ameen Sha Cheerangan](https://github.com/Ameen-Sha-Cheerangan).

-The original project can be checked out with the following command:
+The base code for this fork was sourced directly from the version (by using `apt source nautilus-image-converter`) provided by the official Ubuntu `apt` repositories (0.3.1~git20110416-2), which served as a stable, legacy foundation.

+This original project was created by Jürg Billeter and later maintained as part of the official GNOME project.
+The legacy source repository for that project is believed to be:

 `git clone git://git.gnome.org/nautilus-image-converter`